If you've ever seen wolf documentaries, these canines usually take shelter in a den or cave, raise a family, or is basically like a home to them.

 The short term confinement is specifically meant for you to prevent your puppy from eliminating when confined.

-If you have to be away from your puppy for a short time (i.e. convenience store trip), then it is still acceptable.
-But please do not lock your dog inside the crate for a long time.
+If you have to be away from your puppy for a short time (i.e. convenience store trip), that's fine.

 Give them time to adapt to your rules, and they'll be fine!